JNRowe/jnrowe.github.io/articles/advent_of_code_2020.rst

                 print(min(block) + max(block))

 The above needs a hyperfine_ benchmark just to spot the difference in runtime to the sliding sum version.
-Add you can even bring it to within spitting distance with an early exit::
+And you can even bring it to within spitting distance with an early exit::

     from itertools import accumulate, takewhile